ibm-cloud-docs/direct-link/order-cloud-exchange.md

 1. Log in to your [IBM Cloud console](https://cloud.ibm.com/){: external} account and open the **Catalog.**
 2. Select the **Navigation Menu** icon on the upper left, then click **Classic Infrastructure**.
-3. Select **Network > Direct Link > Exchange** to open a page that shows the existing Direct Link on Classic connections, if any.
+3. Select **Network > Direct Link > Exchange** to open the IBM Cloud Direct Link Exchange dashboard, which shows existing direct links, if any.
 4. Click **Order Direct Link Exchange** in the upper right of the page.
 The "Create an IBM Cloud Direct Link Exchange Connection" page is displayed.

    Optionally, if diverse ports are accessible, and you previously provisioned the first virtual circuit, you see a page similar to the following one, which shows two ports from which you can select your second virtual circuit.
 For example:<br />